Reference Implementation Notes

 - Longview: the reference client application

-- PDPP CLI: the owner/debug consumer
+- Reference operator CLI: the repo-local owner/debug consumer

 Those actors share one engine substrate but expose two different source-realization models: